Members

 Giulia Soresini • MS • Graduate 2020 • giulia.soresini@gmail.com

 ” I obtained my BS in Biomedical Engineering at Politecnico di Milano (Italy) in July 2018.
-As part of a Joint Program between Politecnico di Milano and UIC, I joined the WTSE Laboratory, focusing on proptotyping and developing innovative wearable technology.
-I worked in collaboration with the Shirley Ryan Ability Lab. ”
+As part of a Joint Program between Politecnico di Milano and UIC, I joined the WTSE Laboratory in 2019, focusing on prototyping and developing innovative wearable technology.
+I worked in collaboration with the Shirley Ryan Ability Lab.
+Part of my work resulted in a pending-patent”

 LinkedIn